 The Issues with Poverty

 Firstly, the crowded conditions of many Indian communities make the transmission of winter illnesses inevitable.
 Similarly, the lack of access to clean water means that people are unable to wash their hands regularly, contributing to the spread of harmful bacteria.
 As well as this, families cannot rely on comfortable shelter, nutritious food, ample hydration, and medical treatment to keep illnesses at bay as they can’t afford these basic amenities.

-Your donations in India will support Indian’s in tackling the threat of winter.
-This will go towards creating a better life for Indian families, especially vulnerable children during such a difficult time.
+Your donations in India will support Indians in tackling the vicious threat of winter.
+This will go towards creating a better life for Indian families, especially vulnerable children, during such a challenging time.

-Every winter is detrimental to the people of India, but a winter in the midst of a global pandemic is indescribable.
-You can donate to both our India and Winter Appeals [link] to ensure that the people of India survive this bitter winter.
+You can donate to our Winter Appeal to ensure that the people of India survive this bitter winter.